james-crowley/multi-arch-circleci-demo/README.md

 - Test the container to make sure it is functioning
 - If tests past, tag the images and push the architecture specific images
 - Create Docker manifests to allow users to pull down the image without caring about architecture
-- Deploy the new images to their appropriate platforms for http://multi-arch.circleci-demo-app.com
+- Deploy the new images to their appropriate platforms

 Currently, the demo deploys a Flask based website utilizing Docker.
 The flask server is load balanced on multiple architectures!
 Feel free to refresh a couple times and your architecture should change!